icopy-site/awesome/docs/index.md

 - [Web Archiving](awesome/awesome-web-archiving.md) - An effort to preserve the Web for future generations.
 - [WP-CLI](awesome/awesome-wp-cli.md) - Command-line interface for WordPress.
 - [Credit Modeling](awesome/awesome-credit-modeling.md) - Methods for classifying credit applicants into risk classes.
-- [Ansible](awesome/awesome-ansible.md) - A Python-based, open source IT configuration management and automation platform.
+- [Ansible](awesome/awesome-ansible.md) - A Python-based, open-source IT configuration management and automation platform.
 - [Biological Visualizations](awesome/awesome-biological-visualizations.md) - Interactive visualization of biological data on the web.
 - [QR Code](awesome/awesome-qr-code.md) - A type of matrix barcode that can be used to store and share a small amount of information.
 - [Veganism](awesome/awesome-veganism.md) - Making the plant-based lifestyle easy and accessible.
 - [Translations](awesome/awesome-translations.md) - The transfer of the meaning of a text from one language to another.
-- [Scriptable](awesome/awesome-scriptable.md) - An iOS app for automations in JavaScript.
+- [Scriptable](awesome/awesome-scriptable.md) - An iOS app for automation in JavaScript.
 - [WebXR](awesome/awesome-webxr.md) - Enables immersive virtual reality and augmented reality content on the web.
 - [Computational Geometry](awesome/awesome-computational-geometry.md) - Computational approaches for problems in geometry.
 - [OpenStreetMap](awesome/awesome-openstreetmap.md) - An open data mapping project utilized by many apps and devices.